drakkan/sftpgo/README.md

 - SFTP accounts are virtual accounts stored in a "data provider".
 - SQLite, MySQL, PostgreSQL, bbolt (key/value store in pure Go) and in memory data providers are supported.
 - Public key and password authentication.
 Multiple public keys per user are supported.
 - Keyboard interactive authentication.
-You can easily setup a customizable multi factor authentication.
+You can easily setup a customizable multi-factor authentication.
 - Per user authentication methods.
 You can, for example, deny one or more authentication methods to one or more users.
 - Custom authentication via external programs is supported.
 - Dynamic users modifications before login via external programs are supported.
 - Quota support: accounts can have individual quota expressed as max total size and/or max number of files.
 - Bandwidth throttling is supported, with distinct settings for upload and download.
 - Per user maximum concurrent sessions.
-- Per user and per directory permissions: list directories content, upload, overwrite, download, delete, rename, create directories, create symlinks, changing owner/group and mode, changing access and modification times can be enabled or disabled.
+- Per user and per directory permission management: list directory contents, upload, overwrite, download, delete, rename, create directories, create symlinks, change owner/group and mode, change access and modification times.
-- Per user files/folders ownership: you can map all the users to the system account that runs SFTPGo (all platforms are supported) or you can run SFTPGo as root user and map each user or group of users to a different system account (*NIX only).
+- Per user files/folders ownership mapping: you can map all the users to the system account that runs SFTPGo (all platforms are supported) or you can run SFTPGo as root user and map each user or group of users to a different system account (*NIX only).
 - Per user IP filters are supported: login can be restricted to specific ranges of IP addresses or to a specific IP address.
 - Virtual folders are supported: directories outside the user home directory can be exposed as virtual folders.
 - Configurable custom commands and/or HTTP notifications on file upload, download, delete, rename, on SSH commands and on user add, update and delete.